Bugs Bunny & Taz: Time Busters: Plot

-While on duty as the top pest controller for "Jet Age Pest Control," Daffy Duck accidentally breaks Granny's Time Regulator and is thrown back in time with the core of this machine, a precious Time Gem.
+While on duty as the top pest controller for "Jet Age Pest Control", Daffy Duck (Joe Alaskey) accidentally breaks Granny's Time Regulator and is thrown back in time with the core of this machine, a precious Time Gem.
 The time regulator goes haywire, hurtling various residents of different eras in time across time and space, and the gears that help the regulator function are scattered as well.
-Bugs Bunny arrives at Granny's house, and is tasked with finding the Time Gem, the gears, the lost characters, and Daffy with Granny's pet Taz.
+Bugs Bunny (Billy West) arrives at Granny's house, and is tasked with finding the Time Gem, the gears, the lost characters, and Daffy with Granny's pet Taz (Jim Cummings).
 Bugs and Taz solve various puzzles and battle local villains, many of whom Daffy has run afoul of due to greedily trying to steal their riches.

-The game features two possible endings upon the defeat of the final boss, Count Bloodcount.
-If the player has not collected all the Time Regulator's gears by the time they defeat Bloodcount, Granny asks the player to return to the game to retrieve the remaining gears; if the player refuses, Granny accepts the Time Regulator not working perfectly, and Daffy is left in the Transylvanian Era to be killed and eaten by Count Bloodcount.
+The game features two possible endings upon the defeat of the final boss, Count Bloodcount (Joe Alaskey).
+If the player has not collected all the Time Regulator's gears by the time they defeat Bloodcount, Granny (June Foray) asks the player to return to the game to retrieve the remaining gears; if the player refuses, Granny accepts the Time Regulator not working perfectly, and Daffy is left in the Transylvanian Era to be killed and eaten by Count Bloodcount.
 If the player either agrees to return to collect the remaining gears and succeeds, or has already collected them all by the time they defeat Bloodcount, Granny fully repairs the Time Regulator and rescues Daffy from Bloodcount.
 The gateways to the various eras are then sealed off forever, and Daffy returns to the present shrunken to insect size.